divVerent/pam_math/README.md

     -   XDM (requires `.use_utf8=no`)
 -   Screen lockers:
     -   physlock (won't see numbers as they are entered, but will work)
+    -   Plasma's screen lock (will however need to backspace away previous answers before typing new ones)
     -   vlock (won't see numbers as they are entered, but will work)
     -   XScreenSaver
     -   XSecureLock